Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 There are three intakes.

-You need to supply with your application the following documentation:
+With your application, you need to supply the following documentation:

 Questions to address in your application statement (video or written):

-The work experience requirement ensures that you are able to contribute significantly to group discussions and debates from a position of experience and knowledge.
-Consequently, if you do not have such experience you are unlikely to be considered for entry.
+The work experience requirement ensures that you are able to contribute effectively to group discussions and participate from a position of experience and knowledge.
+This means that when you have less than the required 3 years’ work experience, we are unlikely to consider you for this MBA.

 To study this programme you must meet Massey University's English language standards.